 If you’re a lover of history and like to explore some of the cultural heritage of the UK, then you should consider exploring Hardknott Roman Fort.
 This place was one of the guard posts for the road from Ambleside to Ravenglass.
 You can trace its past to the second century, during the reign of Hadrian, who is famous for the border wall near Scotland.
 The troops stationed at the fort were from the eastern Adriatic.
 They not only guarded the road, but policed the local area and defended the frontier from barbarian attacks.
 The ruins are preserved in excellent conditions and you can see the commandant’s house, barracks, parade ground and the typical bath-house.
 English Heritage and National Trust manage the site and the fort is free to visit.

-Visit William Wordsworth’s first house in the Lake District at Grasmere.
+For all your literature lovers, why not visit William Wordsworth’s first house, Dove Cottage, in Grasmere.
 The property, now managed by the Wordsworth Trust, has lots of memorabilia from the poet.
 These items of historical interest include the gifted writer’s ice-skates, a passport, some reading glasses and a portrait of his favourite dog.
 The portrait was given to the historical figure by Sir Walter Scott.
 At the back of the beautiful home is what was described by Wordsworth as a ‘domestic slip of mountain’, also known as the half-wild garden.
 It is in this garden where he would sit and create some of the most famous works.
 If you’re a lover of literature or want to see one of the most spectacular sights of the Lake District, this should certainly be on your bucket list!
 After your visit, why not sample some of the local eateries, you can experience some of the best pub food in the Lake District

 Considered one of the most beautiful lakes in England, and one of the most awe-inspiring valleys in the whole Lake District National Park, Ullswater has a lot to offer couples who want to get away from it all.
 Lake District boat hire is super simple, hire your own at Ullswater or you can catch one of the traditional steamers.
 You can find more information and timetables on their website.
 The steamers call at many places across the lake including Pooley Bridge, Howtown and Glenridding, you could make a proper day of it.